DavidWalther/ApexUtils/force-app/main/MapUtility/classes/README.md

 ## Concept
 Creating a map based on a list of objects is always done by the same steps:

-* Decide whether to keep
+1. Decide whether to keep
   * a collection of items
   * only the first item
   * only the last item
-* Loop over the list
+2. Loop over the list
   * for each item
     * read a 'mapping key'
     * depending on which items to keep
       * simply put item into map for this mapping key (keeps last item)
       * only insert into map if mapping key ist not present yet (keeps first item)
-    * add item to the collection / create a new collection for this mapping key
+      * add item to the collection for this mapping key OR create a new collection for this mapping key and add item

 This reduces mapping of objects down to two core questions on how to map items.
 Also there is a third one on how to act an certain keys:
 1. Which items of my list I want to retain?